 Click here for a closer look at the Snow Farm studios.

 To apply for a residency, we ask a few simple questions about your experience and your plans for the time.
 The application is not evaluative but will assure that our studio will meet your needs.
-Application will be reviewed on a rolling basis and accepted participants will be informed about how to register and pay.
+Application will be reviewed on a rolling basis and accepted participants can expect to hear from us within about a month with information about how to register and pay.